HomeBusinessGoogle Search Innovations: Content Strategy for 2025

 Quick Tip: Analyse your Google Search Console data to identify which intents are driving traffic to your site, then develop content that better addresses those specific intents.

-Valuable Analysis for Operations
+Analysis for operations

 1. Embrace Data-Driven Ideation: Use Google Trends, Search Console, and keyword research tools to identify emerging topics before they peak